Last updated on February 10th, 2025 at 06:11 pm

 100% Whole Wheat Sourdough Final Thoughts

-I use very strong Canadian wheat that has the ability to hold water and stand up to a long fermentation.
-If you wanted to play it safe you could start with 75% whole wheat and 25% bread flour but keep in mind that bread flour does not have the ability to absorb water the way that whole wheat does.
+When first trying this formula, avoid pushing the hydration too high—the exact amount of water your dough can handle depends on your flour.
+I use very strong Canadian wheat, which can hold more water and stand up to long fermentation.
+If you want to play it safe, start with 75 percent whole wheat and 25 percent bread flour, but keep in mind that bread flour absorbs less water than whole wheat.

 100% Whole Wheat Sourdough Recipe Card